arnodinho/festiwax/wp-content/plugins/blog-designer-pack/readme.txt

 >
 > View [PRO DEMO and Features](https://premium.infornweb.com/news-blog-designer-pack-pro/) for additional information.
 >

+= ✅ Ajax Pagination =

+Ajax Pagination is similar to the Ajax filter that helps to explore posts or blog without reloading the whole page.
+Blog Designer Pack offers 6 types of pagination, which include:

+* Numeric
+* Numeric with Ajax
+* Prev & Next
+* Prev & Next with Ajax
+* Load More
+* Infinite Scroll

 = ✅ Where Blog Designer Pack plugin is useful ? =